copious-world/message-relay-services/README.md

 These classes pass **JSON** objects through ***pathways*** from application clients to application server endpoints.
 There is also a very simple pub/sub mechanism implemented in these classes as well.

 The network architecture that these classes are meant for is one that is fairly well fixed.
 For example, these may work well for applications in a cluster.
-So, preconfiguration of IP addresses is assumed.
+So, preconfiguration of IP addresses is assumed. (*However, the* ***multi*** *classes provide for adding and removing connectors.
+For instance, in* ***MultiPathRelayClient***, *paths may be added and deleted, each with its own connection.*)

 The main use of these classes has been for transfering meta data (data about data) from a web dashboards and desktop applications to services that provide information for small servers such as blogs.
 One current application writes JSON objects to directories on a machine that hosts blog servers.
 In such applications, some of the meta data may refer to IDs of data which can be used to attain access to larger data objects outside the realm of the cluster.